usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### 5.1.9.1 Multi-factor Cryptographic Device Authenticators

-Multi-factor cryptographic device authenticators use tamper-resistant hardware to encapsulate a secret key that is unique to the authenticator and is accessible only through the input of an additional factor, either a memorized secret or a biometric.
+Multi-factor cryptographic device authenticators use tamper-resistant hardware to encapsulate a secret key that is unique to the authenticator and accessible only through the input of an additional factor, either a memorized secret or a biometric.
 The authenticator operates by signing a challenge nonce presented through a direct computer interface (e.g., a USB port).
 Although cryptographic devices contain software, they differ from cryptographic software authenticators in that all embedded software is under control of the CSP or issuer, and that the entire authenticator is subject to any applicable FIPS 140 requirements at the selected AAL.

 The secret key and its algorithm SHALL provide at least the minimum security length specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).
 The challenge nonce SHALL be at least 64 bits in length.
 Approved cryptography SHALL be used.